piranna/piranna.github.io/_posts/2022-08-04-Linting-@-Dyte.md

 rules to be used without needing to do any extra customizations.

 Shareable config is defined in the `.eslint.js` file, being it the package main export.
-It can feels extrange to use a hidden file, but that’s on purposse since it’s one of the filenames that eslint uses when looking for a project config, so this way we can reuse it to lint the shareable config project itself.
+It can feel strange to use a hidden file, but that’s on purpose since it’s one of the filenames that eslint uses when looking for a project config, so this way we can reuse it to lint the shareable config project itself.
 That’s the reason why we are exporting it as a Javascript file instead of as a static JSON